Skip to main content

 $$\dot{c}_{rel} = k_{im}(1-c_{rel}) - k_ic_jc_{rel}\quad(2)$$

-(1) and (2) constitute a minimal model for calcium release incorporating the release dynamics.
-Notice that the first term in the rhs of (1) is the external stimulus \(I_{CaL}(t)=I_{s}(t)\), Which is provided by the pacemaker cells in the heart or externally in experiments.
+Eqns.
+(1) and (2) constitute a minimal model for calcium release.
+The first term in the rhs of (1) is the external stimulus \(I_{CaL}(t)=I_{s}(t)\), Which is provided by the pacemaker cells in the heart or externally in experiments.

-A healthy cell will normally release Calcium periodically, driven by the periodic stimulus.
-If the recovery time of the ion release channels is fast compared to the stimulus period.
-An example is illustrated below.
+A healthy cell normally releases Calcium periodically, driven by the periodic stimulus and if the recovery time of the ion release channels is fast compared to the stimulus period.
+An example of this is illustrated below.
 Where \(T_s=400\ ms\) and \(T_r = 200\ ms \)

 RyR2 malfunctions, Alternans and the origin of Fibrillation.